 For several years, Burke Presbyterian Church has been on a journey marked by unprecedented change.
 It began with a commitment to expand our physical plant–and a subsequent massive building project–and went on to include changes in pastoral leadership and a global pandemic.
 Like so many around us, this season is full of question marks and pivots to digital programming.
 In BPC’s case, it also has been marked by hard hats, construction dust, and the seemingly endless shifting of stuff and spaces.

-As we near the end of 2020, we are seeing the fruits of some of those long labors.
+We are seeing the fruits of some of those long labors.
 A Pastor Nominating Committee has been formed to begin the process of finding our new full-time pastor.
-Our construction project is nearly complete, which means we now have a gorgeous new “welcome/gathering space,” not unlike other churches’ fellowship halls.
+Our construction project is complete, which means we now have a gorgeous new “welcome/gathering space,” not unlike other churches’ fellowship halls.
 (You can scroll down on this page to see photos and learn more about this project, which we called “Widen the Circle”).

 The irony of the fact that we now have a gathering space without the freedom to safely gather is not lost on us.
 Still, we consider it an exciting challenge: how can we be Church when the church building is beyond our grasp?

 The truth is, we are learning during this strange season that the building may be a critical tool for our various ministries (and we will sure do a lot of Kingdom-building inside it when the time is right), but it is not what links us.
 We are the Church, and we are continuing to answer God’s call for community, service, worship, and spiritual growth in a whole slew of creative ways.